Oluwatos94/E-Learning_platform/README.md

 ## Getting Started ##

 #### Now you are set to explore the e-learning platform.
-You can register, login or create profile and or create courses if you are logged in as an instructor. ####
+You can register, login or create profile and or create courses if you're logged in as an instructor. ####

+## Usage ##
+* Instructor can create and manage course.
+* Students can enroll in course and track progress.
+* Explore the platform and enjoy learning with ease.